grousewood-games/solforge/docs/rules.md

 For creatures that have both an `Activate` and `Mobility` action available, clicking the creature will start the Mobility action, but the Activate choice will be presented on the main button (cancelling the Mobility request).

 When the AI is playing, none of the click actions will work (including right clicks to view card data and hand scroller arrows).

+### Card Details View

+This shows all the information for a card.

+Use the level icons in the lower left to view different card levels.
+If the card has related cards, buttons will be presented on the lower right to switch the view to those cards.
+When viewing a related card, a `Back` button will appear to return to the previous card.

+The card details view can be dismissed by clicking the `Close` button, or clicking anywhere on the card image.

 ### Constructed Screen